murzz/wdxtaglib/doc/readme.txt

 Installation -------------------------------------------------------------------
-	Firstly place the taglib.dll and msvcrt.dll in the totalcmd.exe folder or somewhere in the %PATH%.
+	Firstly place the libtag.dll and msvcrt.dll in the totalcmd.exe folder or somewhere in the %PATH%.
 Then add wdxtaglib.wdx as content plugin.